OmarAzula/lab_project/32-bit-2020-ce-18/README.md

 ## Compilation

-RTL can be compiled with the command:
+project can compiled with the command:

 ```
 vlog names_of_all_system_verilog_files